History of the England national football team: 1982 World Cup

 Bryan Robson, Kenny Sansom, Terry Butcher and Glenn Hoddle were already fully fledged internationals as England turned their attention to qualifying for the 1982 World Cup in Spain.
-England struggled to find consistency in a campaign that saw them lose away to Norway, Switzerland and Romania, and Greenwood was set to resign after one disappointing result before being persuaded to stay on by his players during the flight home.
-Eventually England benefitted from other results and qualified with a 1–0 win over Hungary at Wembley in the final game.
+England struggled to find consistency in a campaign that saw them lose away to Norway, Switzerland and Romania, and Greenwood was set to resign after the away match against Hungary before being persuaded to stay on by his players during the flight home.
+Eventually England benefitted from other results and qualified with a 1–0 win in the Wembley return match against Hungary in the final game.

 At the finals, England won all three of their group games, and Robson scored just 27 seconds into the opening match against France.
 England were eliminated when they finished second in a tough second-round pool that included Spain and West Germany, despite remaining unbeaten in five matches.
 Greenwood announced his immediate retirement.
 This was also another tournament marred by violence, a problem which would continue through the rest of the decade when England went overseas.